SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise3.md

 );
 ```

+3.Then click on **Run** to execute the query.

 <kbd>![](images/queryrun1.png)</kbd>

-3.Once query completes execution, you should see **Commands completed successfully** under **Messages** tab.
+4.Once query completes execution, you should see **Commands completed successfully** under **Messages** tab.

 <kbd>![](images/querymsg1.png)</kbd>

-4.Verify the tables created by going to **Databases** > **citus** > **Tables**, under **Tables** you can review the tables.
+5.Verify the tables created by going to **Databases** > **citus** > **Tables**, under **Tables** you can review the tables.
 Along with tables you would also see daily partitions for the http_request table.
 We used pg_partman to create those partitions. pg_partman makes postgres native partitioning very simplified.
 We also scheduled a cron job to automatically create partitions on a daily basis.

 <kbd>![](images/query1table.png)</kbd>

 ### Shard tables across nodes

-A hyperscale deployment stores table rows on different nodes based on the value of a user-designated column.
+A hyperscale (citus) deployment stores table rows on different nodes based on the value of a user-designated column.
 This "distribution column" marks how data is sharded across nodes.
 Let's set the distribution column to be site_id, the shard key.

-5.Now  select **New Query** as done before.
+6.Now  select **New Query** as done before.
 Then copy and paste the following in the console to see what you just created.

 ```
 SELECT create_distributed_table('http_request', 'site_id');